mandypun/codingTasks/README.md

-# Hello, this repository shows my study work on data science.
+# Hello, this repository shows my study on data science.